certik/fortran90.org/src/faq.rst

 One possibility for gfortran is::

-    -Wall -Wextra -Wimplicit-interface -fPIC -Werror -fmax-errors=1 -g -fbounds-check -fcheck-array-temporaries -fbacktrace
+    -Wall -Wextra -Wimplicit-interface -fPIC -fmax-errors=1 -g -fcheck=all -fbacktrace

-With gfortran 4.5 and newer, you can use ``fcheck=all``, which turns on ``-fbounds-check -fcheck-array-temporaries`` and other checks.

-This warns about undefined symbols, turns warnings into errors (so that the compilation stops when undefined symbol is used), stops at the first error, turns on bounds checks and array temporaries, and turns on backtrace printing when something fails at runtime (typically accessing an array out of bounds).
+This warns about undefined symbols, stops at the first error, turns on all debugging checks (bounds checks, array temporaries, ...) and turns on backtrace printing when something fails at runtime (typically accessing an array out of bounds).
+You can use ``-Werror`` to turn warnings into errors (so that the compilation stops when undefined symbol is used).
+With gfortran 4.4 and older, replace ``fcheck=all`` with ``-fbounds-check -fcheck-array-temporaries``.

 For Intel ifort::